BolajiAyodeji/Blogposts/cjyaj1be3000hvjs1z2ipvmuw.md

 We would deploy to Netlify in the next section of this tutorial, but before that, we need to configure Hugo for Netlify.

-Create a new file in the root of your project, If you’re using the starter file, I’ve added this already.
+Create a new file in your project's root; If you’re using the starter file, I’ve added this already.

 ```
 touch netlify.toml